maraoz/maraoz.github.io/README.md

 ## How to add language picker to a blog post

 1. Create a Spanish version and a Chinese version of blogs.
-And rename them: add postfix "-en" for English version, and "-es" for Spanish, "-zh" for Chinese.
+And rename them: add postfix "-es" for Spanish, "-zh" for Chinese.
 Following is an example.

 - Origin blog post:
 >      2019-02-11-digital-life.md

 - Changed to:
->      2019-02-11-digital-life-en.md
+>      2019-02-11-digital-life.md
 >      2019-02-11-digital-life-es.md
 >      2019-02-11-digital-life-zh.md